hammal/cbadc/docs/source/tutorials/b_general/plot_a_compare_estimator.rst

 filter coefficients.
 This is an aid to determine if the lookahead and lookback sizes L1 and L2 are set sufficiently large.

 ..
-GENERATED FROM PYTHON SOURCE LINES 192-228
+GENERATED FROM PYTHON SOURCE LINES 194-229

 .. code-block:: default
-   :lineno-start: 193

     # Determine lookback